 The most helpful statement about trustee duties (in the investment context) is found in a case which was actually decided in 1887 - Learoyd v Whiteley.
 A trustee is "to take such care as an ordinary prudent man would take if he were minded to make an investment...for the benefit of other people for whom he felt morally bound to provide".
-This illustrates the general principle that a trustee's duty may involve exercising greater care than he or she might in his or her own affairs.
+This illustrates the general principle that a trustee's duty may involve exercising greater care than they might in their own affairs.

-2.2 Duties
+2.2 Trust law duties